91juhwang/OOP-tic-tac-toe-james-hwang/README.md

 Then, with every coordinate that is given by the player, we can take the first index of the coordinate to update our `row_stats` to keep track of the moves.
 > player gives the coordinate [0,1]

-> update the stats as > `row_stats = [1, 0, 0]` and > `column_stats = [0, 1, 0]`
+> update the stats as -> `row_stats = [1, 0, 0]` and `column_stats = [0, 1, 0]`

-When the stats are equal to the `board.length`, we know that the row or the column has been fully filled by the player, which he or she would be the winner.
+When the stats are equal to the `board.length`, we know that the row or the column has been fully filled by the player, which he or she should be the winner.

-For the diagonal winning detection, there could be only 1 possible outcome for each diagonal and inverse-diagonal.
+Also, there could be only 1 possible outcome for each diagonal and inverse-diagonal.

-For diagonal:
+For diagonal wins:

-With every move, if x-coordinate and y-coordinate value is same, then we increment the diagonal value since diagonal can only be reached same coordinates.
+With every move, if x-coordinate and y-coordinate value is same, then we increment the diagonal value since diagonal wins can only be achieved by the same coordinates.
 > `diagonal_stats = 0`

 > player gives [0,0]